Jolppa/Email-Organizer/README.md

 ## Usage

-as of now (11.1.22), the app will just login to your gmail account using puppeteer.
+As of now (11.1.22), the app will just login to your gmail account using puppeteer.
+It will not organize anything.

 run the following command in the api folder:

 ```bash
 npm run dev
 ```

+## Todo

+- [ ] Code commenting
+- [ ] Proper error handling
+- [ ] Actual organizer logic
+- [ ] UI polishing